Raccoons attacking your chickens?

 - Both shade and some sun-bathing spots

-By providing safe housing for your chickens you can look forward to enjoying them for many years.
+By providing safe housing for your chickens and other companion animals you can look forward to enjoying them for many years.